JonBergman/jonbergman.github.io/about.markdown

 permalink: /about/
 ---

 I’m Jon, a designer that can bring beautiful ideas to life with code.
-My guilty pleasure is deleting code.
-I am inspired by my faith and family to be the best man I can be and do exceptional work.
+Nice to meet you!

 ### What I do